 Kelley School of Business

 SPEA PoliciesSPEA Undergraduate Program Guide to Academic Misconduct

 After you have submitted the appeal to the appropriate school, you should be directed to a meeting with the dean designee and may be asked to attend a formal hearing with a unit hearing board (often referred to as the Academic Fairness Committee).
 Once you’ve received a decision from this hearing, you may only appeal further if a procedural error has taken place.

 What if I take responsibility and feel the sanction is appropriate?

 If you agree with the charges and feel the sanction is appropriate, do not file an appeal.
 The Office of Student Conduct will notify you after the 14-day appeal period has lapsed.
 This second notification will likely ask that you attend a conference with a representative of the Office of Student Conduct to discuss the possible need for additional university wide sanctions.
 This additional sanction will often include attendance at an Academic Integrity Seminar.

 What if I feel the additional university sanction is inappropriate?

-You can appeal the Office of Student Ethics sanction.
+You can appeal the Office of Student Conduct sanction.
 Deadlines apply, so consult the code or contact our office with questions.